Q. What is Amazon FreeRTOS?

 Q. What are the major components of Amazon FreeRTOS software?

-Amazon FreeRTOS extends the FreeRTOS kernel, which is a real-time operating system kernel for microcontrollers, with libraries that support connectivity, security, and (coming soon) over-the-air updates.
+Amazon FreeRTOS extends the FreeRTOS kernel, which is a real-time operating system kernel for microcontrollers, with libraries that support connectivity, security, and over-the-air updates.
 The connectivity stack includes MQTT, TCP/IP, and Wi-Fi for cloud and local connectivity.
 Security libraries include a standard-based Berkeley socket interface for TLS and a PKCS#11 standard interface for crypto offload.

 Q. What minimum hardware specifications are required?

 Amazon FreeRTOS is optimized for microcontrollers with >25MHz processing speed and >64KB RAM (assuming all available libraries, including TLS, are running on the application microcontroller).
 If the communication and crypto stack (except for MQTT) is offloaded onto the networking processor, your microcontroller will only need 10MHz processing speed and 16KB RAM.
 However, these values are just approximations, as factors such as MCU architecture, compiler, and compiler optimization level may impact processing speed and RAM requirements.
+Amazon FreeRTOS needs 128KB of program memory per executable image stored on the microcontroller.
+For OTA update functionality, two executable images must be stored in program memory at the same time.

 Q. What architectures does Amazon FreeRTOS support?